srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

         }
     ```

-    The `sensorToObjectCountingModule` route is configured to route messages from the `SimulatedTemperatureSensor` (via `/messages/modules/SimulatedTemplaratureSensor/outputs/temperatureOutput`) module to the custom `OutputCounterModule` module (via `BrokeredEndpoint(\"/modules/ObjectCountingModule/inputs/input1\")"`).
+    The `sensorToObjectCountingModule` route is configured to route messages from the `SimulatedTemperatureSensor` (via `/messages/modules/SimulatedTemplaratureSensor/outputs/temperatureOutput`) module to the custom `OutputCountingModule` module (via `BrokeredEndpoint(\"/modules/ObjectCountingModule/inputs/input1\")"`).

     The `ObjectCountingModuleToIoTHub` route is configured to route messages that are sent out from the custom `OutputCounterModule` module (via `/messages/modules/SimulatedTemperatureSensor/outputs/temperatureOutput`) to the Azure IoT Hub service (via `$upstream`).